leapmanlab/deeplearningsig/docs/internships/summer2018.md

 ---
 # Groups to contact
 The NIH SIP application process does not allow people to apply to individual labs directly.
-Instead, applicants are encouraged to contact labs with projects they find interesting.
-Below is an outline of some labs interested in pursuing machine learning projects this summer.
+Instead, applicants are encouraged to contact labs directly.
+Below is an outline of some labs interested in pursuing machine learning projects this summer, as well as contact information.

 ### Imaging Biomarkers and Computer-Aided Diagnosis Laboratory
 Led by [Dr. Ronald Summers](https://clinicalcenter.nih.gov/about/SeniorStaff/ronald_summers.html) <rms@nih.gov>, The Imaging Biomarkers and Computer-Aided Diagnosis Laboratory has a long-standing interest in developing machine learning techniques to improve computer-aided diagnosis (CAD) of disease from radiological images.